-Polycarbonate Vs Acrylic Skip to content
+Skip to content

-Polycarbonate Vs Acrylic
+Polycarbonate vs Acrylic Roofing Sheets

-You often see it used as shelving for foot wear or for the presentation of jewelry and also in more day to day applications like glazing, picture frames and even some shed windows.
+Acrylic glass, on the other hand, is often used in retail and signage applications to give a high-gloss clear finish to surfaces.
+You often see it used as shelving for footwear or for the presentation of jewelry, as well as in more day-to-day applications like glazing, picture frames, and even some shed windows.

 PROPERTIES (Polycarbonate)